scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-1 title="The three types of SCION links in one ISD"}

 Each link connecting SCION routers is bidirectional and identified by its corresponding egress and ingress interface IDs.
-These interface IDs only need to be unique within each AS.
-Therefore, they can be chosen and encoded by each AS independently and without any need for coordination.
+An interface ID consists of a 16-bit identifier that MUST be unique within each AS.
+Therefore, they can be chosen and encoded by each AS independently and without any need for coordination between ASes.

 ## Routing